japinol7/the-codemaster/README.md

         > Pac is considered a hero at the headquarters of the UFEP.
         > Pac now has a girlfriend, Kaede, to whom he wants to propose (he met her in Pac's Revenge 2).
-        > For this reason he travels to the planet where Kaede's father, Kaito, has his kingdom, but something there is wrong.
+        > For this reason he travels to the kingdom where Kaede's father, Kaito, rules, but something there is wrong.
         > Questions you will not get an answer from this demo:
             > Will Pac get Kaede's hand from her father?
             > What is really happening in Kaito's kingdom?